dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

 </div>

-If a domain is delegated to our name servers, disabling DNS hosting for a domain will cause the domain to immediately stop resolving, regardless of whether the domain is registered or just hosted with us.
+If a domain is delegated to our name servers, deactivating a DNS zone for a domain will cause the domain to immediately stop resolving, regardless of whether the domain is registered or just hosted with us.

-If the domain is registered with us but delegated to another DNS provider, disabling DNS hosting won't change the delegation.
+If the domain is registered with us but delegated to another DNS provider, deactivating the DNS zone won't change the delegation.
 The domain will continue to resolve with the other DNS provider.

-## Extra zones

-Each of [our plans](https://dnsimple.com/pricing) include DNS management for five (5) domains/zones.
-Each domain in excess of this will incur an additional charge, depending on your plan:

-- Personal plan ($0.50 per month)
-- Professional plan ($2.00 per month)
-- Enterprise plan (custom pricing)

 ## Use cases

-There are a few cases where you may want to turn off DNS hosting for a domain:
+There are a few cases where you may want to deactivate a zone:

-- You added the domain just to purchase an SSL certificate, but the domain is not delegated to us and it isn't resolving with DNSimple.
 - You wanted to register a domain with us, but you'll be using a different DNS hosting provider.
 - You wanted to register a domain with us, but you aren't actively using the domain (e.g the domain is just reserved for future use or parked).

-When you disable a domain, the domain will no longer count against the number of active zones in your subscription fee.
-If you have 20 domains in your account, but only 15 have DNS hosting enabled, we'll only bill you for 15 domains.
+- You added the domain just to purchase an SSL certificate, but the domain is not delegated to us and it isn't resolving with DNSimple.